H3llKa1ser/IT-and-Security-101/Networking/Internet Protocol.md

 ### Class D - Range of First Octet: 224-239 - Number of Octets for Network Number: Multicast

 ### Class D - Range of First Octet: 240-255 - Number of Octets for Network Number: Reserved

+## Classes Inter-Domain Routing (CIDR): Allows flexibility to access more IP addresses

+## Subnets: Logical subdivision of a network

+## Subnet Mask: Used to define the part of the address that is used for the subnet

+### Example:

+#### 192.168.145.123/24 is the subnet mask

+#### The subnet mask is 11111111 11111111 11111111 00000000 or 255.255.255.0